Update: GSK Wants Generic Zofran Lawsuits Dismissed

 - Malrotation of the Intestines – Twisting of the intestines caused by abnormal development of the fetus in utero.
 Malrotation occurs in about 1 in 500 births in the U.S., according to KidsHealth.

-As a result of these problems, the boy, who is still less than a year old, has had to undergo open-heart surgery, according to the lawsuit.
+As a result of these problems, the boy has had to undergo open-heart surgery, according to the lawsuit.

 The complaint is unique in that along with naming GSK as a defendant, plaintiff also names Glenmark Generics, an Indian company that produces a generic version of Zofran, as a defendant.

-The lawsuit was filed September 28 in the U.S. District Court of New Jersey under case number 2:15-cv-07134, and transferred to the Zofran multidistrict litigation (MDL) in Boston on October 23 as case number 15-13712.
+The lawsuit was filed September 28 in the U.S. District Court of New Jersey under case number 2:15-cv-07134, and transferred to the Zofran MDL in Boston on October 23 as case number 15-13712.

 Zofran Lawsuit Filed in Tennessee

-According to the lawsuit, plaintiff took Zofran for morning sickness throughout her first trimester of pregnancy (a time when the fetus’ heart tissue is initially developing), and was even administered the drug intravenously at a hospital on ‘several occasions.’
+Plaintiff further alleges that she took Zofran for morning sickness throughout her first trimester of pregnancy (a time when fetus heart tissue is at a critical stage of development), and was even administered the drug through an IV at a hospital on ‘several occasions.’
 Her daughter, ‘N.R.’, was born on June 23, 2014, and subsequently diagnosed with the following heart defects:

 - Heterotaxy Syndrome (Isomerism) – Heart on the right side of her body, rather than on left as normal.